andrunov/DirComparer/README.md

 There is possibility to adjust file type filter in settings partition.
 If no file type show all types will participate in comparing.
 There is too possibility to adjust minimum word's length.
 Shorter words (for example pretexts) contained in file's name will not participate in comparing.
+When window size is changing performs auto scaling of controls.

 Author made application for own tasks - compose music compilations.

-In case of incorrect works of application it's recommend to update current java version through UpdateJava.jnlp or from java.com
+In case of incorrect works of application it's recommend to update current java version from java.com

 -----------------------------------------------------------------------------------------------------------------------